I finally complete the paper decor. If you missed it, I made those little paper houses where you can put a LED tealight inside.

 I still love the houses shapes, but I wanted to give the decor a winter vibe.
 So adding some pine tree sounds like a good solution.

-Materials you will need: different shade of green paper, scissors, a ruler, a pencil, a glue stick and a glue gun.
+Materials you will need: The house template, different shades of green paper, scissors, a ruler, a pencil, a glue stick, and a glue gun.

 Draw all the squares on the paper and cut them out.

 You need to fold each square.
-Fold a first time along the diagonal to have a triangle, and then a second time.
+Fold the first time along the diagonal to have a triangle, and then a second time.

 On the back of the fold put some hot glue and fix both trees together.
 When the glue is dry, unfold the tree parts to have it stand.